-- 1. People supported are included in the decision-making, planning, preparation and education about healthy and nutritious meal planning.
-Support and teaching will engage the person supported in the way that works best for them. - 2.
-The support and teaching provided regarding nutritional practices are consistent with the recommendations made under Canada's Food Guide.
-The Association recognizes and encourages differences, reflecting the culture and diversity of the person supported. - 3.
-Where staff are responsible for supporting the person with meal preparation, meal or dietary records, menus or planning records are utilized and kept to demonstrate that food provided is nutritious and consistent with the Canada Food Guide and reflects culture and diversity. - 4.
-Where people supported by the Association are independent with meal preparation the service record may reflect notations of any dietary advice given, resources and teaching provided to demonstrate information about nutrition was shared.
+1. People supported are included in the decision-making, planning, preparation and education about healthy and nutritious meal planning.
+Support and teaching will engage the person supported in the way that works best for them.

+2. The support and teaching provided regarding nutritional practices are consistent with the recommendations made under Canada's Food Guide.
+The Association recognizes and encourages differences, reflecting the culture and diversity of the person supported.

+3. Where staff are responsible for supporting the person with meal preparation, meal or dietary records, menus or planning records are utilized and kept to demonstrate that food provided is nutritious and consistent with the Canada Food Guide and reflects culture and diversity.

+4. Where people supported by the Association are independent with meal preparation the service record may reflect notations of any dietary advice given, resources and teaching provided to demonstrate information about nutrition was shared.
-Policy: Right Approach and Behaviour Support Plans

-Revised: Sept 2013, Sept 2016, July 2019
+Section: Services Policy # S 29 Policy: Right Approach and Behaviour Support Plans Approved by the Board of Directors: May 28, 2012 Aug 19, 2019 Revised: Sept 2013, Sept 2016, July 2019 Ministry requirement